hannah01-20/restapi-items/README.md

 Note:
-    Since I am using github pages for frontend deployment it serves at: https://hannah01-20.github.io/restapi-items/
+    Since I am using github pages for frontend deployment it serves at:

+    https://hannah01-20.github.io/restapi-items/

-    then you access the other routes like: https://hannah01-20.github.io/restapi-items/login/
+    then you reload or access the other routes directly to url like:

+    https://hannah01-20.github.io/restapi-items/login/

     this will break the page and you will get 404 File not Found.

 Fetching: